 When opiate receptors are activated, dopamine is released which activates the reward system and provides a sense of well-being.
 Because humans are biologically driven to activate the rewards system to remain alive, we unconsciously seek out activities that activate it.
 In drug use, it leads us to continue seeking the drug again and again without consciously thinking about it.
 Even short-term use of an opiate can lead to addiction.

 Opiates also slow down the central nervous system, including the brain.
 This slowing causes the depressant effects of opiates, like tiredness and confusion.
 The degree of confusion differs from person to person and is also dependent on the dose of the opiate.
-Effects of opiates may range from slight inattention to disorientation or memory loss.
+The effects of opiates may range from slight inattention to disorientation or memory loss.

 At high doses, opiates target the respiratory center in the brain.
 Opiates can lead to slow or shallow breathing known as respiratory depression, which can lead to death.